 In exploring our past and learning about the foundations of the time periods fantasy draws upon, we can empower our writing with detail readers love.
 So below, we’ll take a look at medieval castles in fantasy and how they translate into the genre, a range of different fortifications from the middle ages, how they were overcome, and what life was like in a keep.

 We’ll also take a look at some fantasy castle art before taking a look at how you can draw your own impressive fortification.
+There’s also a section on coming up with fantasy castle ideas.

 Select A Section